lulan55892566kevinhernandez/wordpress-activitypub/readme.txt

 * Added: Allow Activities on URLs instead of requiring Activity-Objects.
 This is useful especially for sending Announces and Likes.
 * Added: Undo API for Outbox items.
 * Added: Setting to adjust the number of days Outbox items are kept before being purged.
+* Added: Failed Follower notifications for Outbox items now get retried for two more times.
 * Added: Support incoming `Move` activities and ensure that followed persons are updated accordingly.
 * Added: Show metadata in the New Follower E-Mail.
 * Added: Outbox Activity IDs can now be resolved when the ActivityPub `Accept header is used.